 “The first time I did it my legs were shaking like crazy.
 But then, just a few weeks in, I immediately noticed my progress and that I was able to do the things that initially felt impossible,” she says.

 Like most great classes at MOVE, barre class is a beautiful combination of movements you love and movements you love to hate … because any great class includes exercises that are satisfying because they’re challenging.

 Ready to give barre a try?
-Jane teaches barre on Wednesday and Friday mornings at 9am.
-Come have some fun, move to great music and find out what exercises like “cardio legs” and “fun legs” are all about.
+Jane teaches livestream barre on Wednesday and Friday mornings at 9am.
+Grab a chair and some hand weights or soup cans and come have some fun.

 Want to take a barre class but weekday mornings don’t work?
 We love getting feedback from our members on class and scheduling preferences to help us plan future classes.
 Send us an email and let us know!